XavierEnriquez/react-quiz-v1/README.md

 ### `npm run server`

-It will run a mock api server script in a different localhost window.\
+It will run a mock api server script in a separate browser window.\
 Open a new browser window in [http://localhost:8000/questions](http://localhost:8000/questions) to view the questions.json database.

 ## Learn More